About Pinky Brand

-While other kids my age attending “normal” senior high schools in Houston participated in sports after school, I was earning $2.10 per hour every afternoon as a paid intern with Fred Damon Photographics in West University.
+I attended and graduated in 1978 from The High School for the Performing & Visual Arts (HSPVA) in Houston, Texas, spending even more time every afternoon after school as a paid intern with Fred Damon Photographics in West University.
 Fred would shoot anything—wedding chapel deals, oilfield equipment, executive portraits, passport pics, etc. You name it, he did it, and I’m the guy that printed some of that stuff.

-I have never let up shooting when on the road, and am pleased to share much of my content library via this website, and on my photography/travel/video blog.
+Thank you for visiting!
+I am pleased to share some of my content library via this website, and on my travel, photography and video blog.